-At an altitude of 7600’, the Old Fort in Hesperus, Colorado established a ¼ acre hops yard with 11 varieties of hops now entering their second year of cone production.
+At an altitude of 7600’, the Old Fort in Hesperus, Colorado established a ¼ acre hops yard with 11 varieties of hops now entering their fifth year of cone production.
 Establishing a hops yard requires significant investment and identifying hops that grow in a dry, high altitude environment is critical so the data collected at the Old Fort will provide the region with production and analyses information.
 Four bittering hop varieties (Chinook, CTZ, Galena, Nugget) and seven aroma varieties (Cascade, Centennial, Crystal, Mt Hood, Teamaker, Vanguard and Willamette) were established using disease free rhizomes.

 In addition to variety trials, this project proposes to continue the highly successful Winter Workshop series, host a yearly Open House and share information on the Old Fort website (www.tinyurl.com/oldforthops) and Facebook (www.facebook.com/oldfortathesperus).
 New objectives include supporting formation of a grower’s cooperative; offering growing season tours to allow producers to interact and share their different solutions to infrastructure, handling and harvesting needs with both brewers and growers; developing protocol for testing and management of nutrients; and supporting craft brewers as they develop and market their local beers brewed with local hops.